Adenophora triphylla: Cultivation details

 Adenophora triphylla grows well in a warm and sunny or slightly shaded niche, but cannot grow in full shade; A. triphylla needs alkaline soil that is slightly moisturized, or peaty soil.
 Plants are hardy to about -20 Celsius.
 Slugs have been known to destroy its young growth or even mature plants.

 Propagation

 Adenophora triphylla grows wild in mountains and meadows, but is also cultivated.
 The seed can be sown in spring and germinates in 1–3 months.
 At that time, it needs a temperature of about 10 Celsius.
 It can be planted out into a permanent positions while young.

 Chemical constituents

-Adenophora triphylla roots contain chemical compounds that are saponins and triterpenes.
+Adenophora triphylla roots contain chemical compounds that are luteolin, butanol, chloroform, ethyl acetate, hexane, saponins and triterpenes.

+Cooking

+The dried roots of Adenophora triphylla are eaten roasted, stir-fried, or pickled and are also used as seasoning in various Korean dishes.

 Traditional medicine

-In Korea, A. triphylla is traditionally used for sputum, cough and bronchial catarrh.
+In Korea, A. triphylla is traditionally used for sputum, cough, bronchial catarrh and to fight obesity, cancer, and inflammation.
 It is believed to have antifungal, expectorant, and cardiotonic effects.
+In addition, the water extracts of Adenophora triphylla rejuvenate estrogen in postmenopausal women.